Is Milk Good For You?

-Let’s start by remembering the number one rule for weight loss that can not be avoided, and everything we try to do to achieve weight loss has to comply with this rule: Caloric Deficit.
+Let’s start the topic of diary and weight loss by remembering the number one rule for weight loss that can not be avoided, and everything we try to do to achieve weight loss has to comply with this rule: Caloric Deficit.
 Which basically means, burning more calories than you’re consuming.

 And dairy can be a good tool to achieve this for a few reasons:

 High-quality content of Proteins like whey and casein.